Btibert3/sk-delta-apps-yield/README.md

 ![Distributions](https://raw.github.com/Btibert3/sk-delta-apps-yield/master/figure/distributions.png)

 By and large, the values are pretty well distributed.
-We will be using some techniques that ignore the normality assumption (like we do most times anyway), but it's always nice to see distributions that are wildly skewed.
+We will be using some techniques that ignore the normality assumption (like we do most times anyway), but it's always nice to see distributions that are not wildly skewed.

 Below is a scattergraph that is similar, but not exactly the same, as the one in the post.
 Because this looks at a larger timeframe, the variance is much larger than what you see in the original post.